-These final letters will be a great 'time capsule' of summer break that students can look back on when back in the classroom.
+These final letters will be a great "time capsule" of summer break that students can look back on whenthey return to the classroom.

 Summer break is often filled with barbecues, late night snacks, fresh watermelon, and cold treats.
-Have students write a short essay about their favorite summertime dinner using my printable The Perfect Meal worksheets.
+Have students write a short essay about their favorite summertime dinner using the printable The Perfect Meal worksheets.

-The essay writing worksheets I have available for download will encourage students to focus on word choice and provide an opportunity to practice outlining and composing short essays.
-To make this short essay writing activity especially fun for kids, the worksheets are made-up of place setting elements that will be cut and assembled once complete.
+The essay writing worksheets that are available for download will encourage students to focus on word choice and will provide an opportunity to practice outlining and composing short essays.
+To make this short essay writing activity especially fun for kids, the worksheets are made-up of place setting elements that will be cut and assembled once the writing is complete.

 Encourage your students or children to keep a summer journal.
-There are many benefits of journal writing, including providing individuals a space to write openly about their thoughts, struggles, experiences, and adventures.
+There are many benefits to journal writing, including providing individuals a space to write openly about their thoughts, struggles, experiences, and adventures.

 To ensure students or children engage in different types of journal writing this summer, alternate between free writing and journal prompts.
 With journal writing prompts, students are provided a variety of questions and sentence starters to start their journal entry.
 Download a list of journal writing topics now.

-Students in grades K–2 will write a 3–5 sentence review of the book assigned to them to read.
+Students in grades K–2 will write a paragraph review of the book assigned to them to read.
 Students in grades 3–5 will write a multi-paragraph review of the book assigned to them to read.

-In their writing they must include the book's main character's name, the problem and solution.
+In their writing, they must include the book's main character's name, the problem and the solution.
 Adding these elements in their book review will help you evaluate if they understood the text.

 Want to add a challenge?
 Have them focus on handwriting and letter forming skills.
 Encourage them to improve letter formation and spacing.
-If your students is in the older grade levels, have them focus on commas in their writing.
-Three common comma rules follow: 1) use a comma to set off a dependent clause from an independent clause; 2) use a comma before a coordinating conjunction, joining two complete sentences; 3) use a comma, or commas, to set off interrupters.
+If your students are in the higher grade levels, have them focus on using commas correctly in their writing.
+Here are three common comma rules: 1) use a comma to set off a dependent clause from an independent clause; 2) use a comma before a coordinating conjunction, joining two complete sentences; 3) use a comma, or commas, to set off interrupters.
 Students could be assessed on their use and application of these three rules.

-Student will write a 250-word review of the book they were assigned or they selected to read.
+Student will write a 250-word review of the book that they were assigned or that they selected to read.

 Want to add a challenge?
-Have them focus on commas in their writing.
-Three common comma rules follow: 1) use a comma to set off a dependent clause from an independent clause; 2) use a comma before a coordinating conjunction, joining two complete sentences; 3) use a comma, or commas, to set off interrupters.
+Have them focus on using commas correctly in their writing.
+Here are three common comma rules: 1) use a comma to set off a dependent clause from an independent clause; 2) use a comma before a coordinating conjunction, joining two complete sentences; 3) use a comma, or commas, to set off interrupters.
 Students could be assessed on their use and application of these three rules.